draupner1/oai/README.md

 ![image](https://user-images.githubusercontent.com/3023775/232043124-5bcdc240-4b86-4397-9355-ff0a8dc2f3fe.png)
 ![image](https://user-images.githubusercontent.com/3023775/232043119-d25b1e93-c99b-48e6-b9c6-ccbc1270a800.png)

-New openAI lib v 1.2
+New openAI lib v 1.2.4
 --------------------
-On new installs after Nov6-23 we get the new python lib v 1.2.
+On new installs after Nov6-23 we get the new python lib v 1.2.4

-This breaks some calls and responce types.
+This breaks some calls and response types.

 OAI v.0.6.1 is adapted to the new lib!